cnshing/nixos-livecd/docs/configuration.md

 `gnome-shell-extension-prefs` should be installed to allow the user to enable or disable extensions during normal usage.

 Additionally, the "Window is ready" popup whenever any application opens should be disabled.
-Extensions accomplishing this are usually initially  developed and created only to be subsequently unmaintained with each new GNOME version, but the current extension I use for my system is [NoAnnoyance V2](https://extensions.gnome.org/extension/2182/noannoyance/).
+Extensions accomplishing this are usually initially developed and created only to be subsequently unmaintained with each new GNOME version.
+The current extension for GNOME 45 would be [NoAnnoyance](https://extensions.gnome.org/extension/6109/noannoyance-fork/).

+[comment - Always update this section's current working extension for "Window is ready" for the liveCD's current version]: #

 ### Window Tiling